 Personal Tours: All personal tours must be pre-approved by the coordinator in advance and be led by a certified tour guide.
-Volunteers may use their 10% discount for tour admission or give their guests tour passes that they have acquired through the reward program.
 Age restrictions apply to all guests on personal tours.

 Grounds Maintenance: All interns are responsible for proper disposal of his or her trash as well as that of guests or other interns or volunteers.
 Recycle containers are provided for drink containers and cardboard, these containers are emptied into the dumpster in the guest parking lot marked recycling.
 When an intern completes a project, they must clean and put away all tools and excess materials and debris.

 Volunteer Appreciation Parties: Volunteer Appreciation Parties are held quarterly.
-Invitations are posted in the Important Updates, monthly newsletter, as well as emailed to all volunteers.
+Events are posted on the events page of Workplace.
 These parties are a social gathering of volunteers to enjoy food, drinks, guest speakers, special announcements, and to celebrate awards and promotions.
 Interns must RSVP (attending or not attending) to invites so that the Volunteer Committee can be sure to have enough food and drinks for everyone that attends.
 The attire for the quarterly Volunteer Appreciation Party is casual.
 Interns do not need to wear their volunteer shirt, unless instructed otherwise (annual group photos).
-Name badges will be provided for the attendees to wear that state the name, department and level so that new interns and volunteers can become acquainted with senior volunteers.
 It is highly encouraged to attend these gatherings to promote camaraderie among interns, volunteers, and staff.

 Demotions: Any intern who does not meet the requirements or adhere to the policies for their level will be reduced to the level for which requirements are being met.
 The Volunteer Committee reserves the right to query interns, either in writing or in person, in order to establish whether or not requirements are, or are not, being met as well as policies being followed before making their determination.